mapache-salvaje/material-ui/docs/data/material/components/text-fields/text-fields.md

 ## Multiline

-The `multiline` prop transforms the Text Field into a [MUI Base Textarea Autosize](https://v6.mui.com/base-ui/react-textarea-autosize/) element.
+The `multiline` prop transforms the Text Field into an autosizing textarea.
 Unless the `rows` prop is set, the height of the text field dynamically matches its content.
 You can use the `minRows` and `maxRows` props to bound it.